jweaver/angularjs-tech-talk/README.md

 Slides for the Tech Talk I gave on Angularjs.

-See the slides hosted (on OpenShift) here: http://angulartechtalk-jweaver.rhcloud.com/ (no guarantee on how long they'll be hosted!)
+See the slides hosted here: http://jweaver.github.io/angularjs-tech-talk/#/

 About